cralo31/awblrm/README.md

-# Adaptive Time-to-event Weight Bayesian Logistic Regression Model
+# Adaptive Time-to-event Weight Bayesian Logistic Regression Model Incorporating Cycle Information for Dose Finding
-Dose-finding package

-This package is for the Bayesian Dose-Finding Model with Adaptive Time-to-event Weight Incorporating Cycle Information for Immuno-oncology Compounds.
+This package is for the talk on Bayesian Dose-Finding Model with Adaptive Time-to-event Weight Incorporating Cycle Information for Immuno-oncology Compounds.

 To install this on R/Rstudio, simply install directly from github with the _devtools_ package.